The dark energy phenomenon from backreacation effect: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, the dark energy phenomenon has been interpreted as an averaged effect caused by small scale inhomogeneities of the universe.
 In order to understand the averaged evolutional behavior of the universe within the approach of Buchert, we have considered two backreaction models, one of which assumes that the backreaction term ${\cal Q}_\CD$ and the averaged spatial Ricci scalar $\average{\CR}$ obey the scaling laws of the volume scale factor $a_\CD$ at adequately late times, and the other one adopts the ansatz that ${\cal Q}_\CD$ is a constant in the recent universe.
-With the aid of the effective geometry introduced by Larena et. al. in their previous work, we have confronted these two backreaction models with latest type Ia supernova and Hubble parameter observations, and found that the constant backreaction model is preferred by current observations.
-Also, the analysis result of the probability density function of the parameter $n$ suggests that the $\mid{\cal Q}_{\CD}\mid$ increases toward the past at adequately late times, indicating the existence of a maximum of $\mid{\cal Q}_{\CD}\mid$ at large redshift predicted by the scaling model in consideration of the structure formation effects.
-Moreover, as is shown by the results of numerical simulation, the constant backreaction model predicts a smaller expansion rate and decelerated expansion rate than the other model does at redshifts higher than about 1 and both backreaction terms begin to accelerate the universe at a redshift around 0.6.
-In addition, by confronting the $o-\Lambda CDM$ model against the same datasets, we find that the effective geometry tends to push the constraint toward a smaller cosmological constant term.
+With the aid of the effective geometry introduced by Larena et. al. in their previous work, we have confronted these two backreaction models with latest type Ia supernova and Hubble parameter observations, and found that the best fitting backreaction term in the scaling backreaction model behaves almost like a constant, which demonstrates the rationality to propose the constant backreaction model rather than other backreaction model in this paper.
+Moreover, as is shown by the results of numerical analysis, the constant backreaction model predicts a smaller expansion rate and decelerated expansion rate than the other model does at redshifts higher than about 1 and both backreaction terms begin to accelerate the universe at a redshift around 0.5.

 Although we only make assumptions about the specific form of the backreaction term at late times throughout the paper, a complete backreaction model must consider the specific behavior of the backreaction term at arbitrary redshift.
 Nevertheless, parameterization of the late-time backreaction term is helpful and necessary for searching a complete backreaction model that is also favoured by observations at high redshifts.